 Early in 2019, they announced they would no longer continue as a band after the end of 2020.
 Luckily for any new fans, you have two decade’s worth of music to catch up on!

 If you had to name a Japanese equivalent to Madonna, it would be Namie Amuro.
 Her quick rise to fame from the early 1990s led many to dub her the “Queen of Japanese Pop” and the “Japanese Madonna”.
 She is one of Japan’s best-selling artists, although she retired from the music industry in 2018.

 After debuting in 1998, Ayumi Hamasaki’s career gradually grew in strength, attracting a loyal following with her self-written music and trend-setting style.
 She’s released almost 30 albums to date and is the subject of a biopic TV drama.

 Gakuto Oshiro, more commonly known as Gackt, is another long-standing Japanese artist from the early 1990s.
 He’s considered a rock artist, but he’s not afraid to sing different styles.
 His music has been used as theme songs for video games, anime and TV shows.

-This female idol group is one of the highest-earning acts in Japanese music and has sold millions of records since they first formed in 2005.
+This female idol group is one of the highest-earning acts in Japanese music.
+They have sold millions of records since they first formed in 2005.
 Their music is heavily pop-based.

-They even have their own theatre, located in Akihabara, Tokyo (the “AKB” part of their name stands for Akihabara) and they are split into a number of teams in order to share their workload.
+They even have their own theatre, located in Akihabara, Tokyo (the “AKB” part of their name stands for Akihabara).
+To share their workload, they are split into a number of teams.

 Kyary Pamyu Pamyu